How to Perform an Effective Fit Gap Analysis (+ Templates)

 Now, it’s time to define what success looks like.
 What do you want these processes to achieve?

-Remember, the desired outcomes should be tied to your organization’s strategic goals.
+Remember, the desired outcomes of a fit gap assessment should be tied to your organization’s strategic goals.
 Ensure that your expectations remain realistic and achievable based on available resources.

 It’s best to set benchmarks using specific metrics to measure progress.
 These may include improving customer satisfaction, operational efficiency, and employee productivity, and reducing error rates.